Reviews11 min read

 What Is CyberGhost VPN?

-CyberGhost was founded in 2011 in Bucharest, Romania — which matters from a privacy standpoint, since Romania isn't part of the Five Eyes, Nine Eyes, or Fourteen Eyes intelligence-sharing alliances.
-In 2017, the company was acquired by Kape Technologies (formerly Crossrider, which had a sketchy adware past — I'll come back to that in the cons).
-Today it operates alongside other Kape-owned tools like ExpressVPN and Private Internet Access.
+CyberGhost was founded in 2011 in Bucharest, Romania — which matters if you care about privacy, since Romania sits outside the Five Eyes, Nine Eyes, and Fourteen Eyes intelligence-sharing agreements.
+The company got acquired by Kape Technologies back in 2017 (formerly Crossrider, which had some sketchy adware baggage — I'll circle back to that).
+These days it operates alongside other Kape properties like ExpressVPN and Private Internet Access.

-The company has grown into one of the largest VPN providers globally, with over 38 million users.
-That scale shows in their server count: 11,700+ servers across 100 countries is genuinely impressive — one of the biggest networks you'll find anywhere.
-For a small business owner or everyday user who needs reliable access from multiple locations, that breadth is a real advantage.
+Today, CyberGhost serves over 38 million users globally.
+You can see that scale in their server numbers: 11,700+ servers spread across 100 countries is genuinely impressive — probably the biggest network you'll find anywhere.
+For a small business owner or regular user who needs dependable access from different parts of the world, that reach is a real asset.

-CyberGhost positions itself as the "friendly VPN" — the one that's approachable for non-technical users.
-And look, that positioning holds up.
-The apps are clean, the onboarding is smooth, and you don't need a computer science degree to get started.
+CyberGhost markets itself as the "friendly VPN" — the approachable one that doesn't require a tech degree.
+And honestly, that claim holds up.
+The apps look clean, setup is painless, and you don't need to understand encryption to get started.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.